ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99c-quiz-bubblesort.md

 :::::::::: question ::::::::::
-In which cases are the time complexities the same for Bubble Sort (as the algorithm is presented in this module)?
+In which cases are the time complexities the same for Bubble Sort (as the algorithm is presented in this chapter)?

 - [x] Worst, Average and Best
 - [ ] Worst and Best